 - Redouble his or her efforts, for he or she may have been blocked because of insufficient effort, that is, he or she may attack the obstacle.

 - Seek a new route to the goal which circumvents the block or barriers.

-- Redefine the situation, decide on another goal or accept a compromise, that is, withdraw from the situation.
+- Redefine the situation, decide on another goal, or accept a compromise, that is, withdraw from the situation.

 Conflict exists whenever there are two or more competing needs of motivation, especially, when not all can be satisfied.
 There are only three kinds of conflict situations.

 In this case, two positives exist, but both cannot be attained – one or the other must be chosen.
-An example is trying to decide whether you should spend the evening at a movie or watching a favorite TV program or study for a quickly approaching examination.
+An example is trying to decide whether you should spend the evening at a movie or watching a favorite TV program or studying for a quickly approaching examination.